Looking at whorls is a time-honored method of judging a horse’s temperament.

 To the right, our right as we face them that is, shows a right-brained horse, reactive, emotional, nervous, defensive.

 A whorl placed below eye level should be an introvert, sometimes considered lazy or stubborn they are smart, easily bored, and can be distrustful.
 I’m not sure I’ve ever seen a mule that didn’t have a low whorl.

-A whorl that sits on the left side of the face, again our left, means a left brain horse.
+A whorl that sits on the left side of the face, again our left, means a left-brain horse.
 One who is confident and willful.
-The farther a whorl is from center the more pronounced the effect will be.
+The farther a whorl is from the center the more pronounced the effect will be.